supremeimposter/My-Vault/GATE/Linear-Algebra/Linearly Dependent and Independent Vectors.md

 > [!example]
 > ![[Linearly Dependent and Independent Vectors-20240317231639962.webp]]
-> In the above example, the vector $w$ has a co-efficient of $0$, which means it cannot be represented as a linear combination of every other vectors in the set, though the set is a LD set.
+> In the above example, the vector $w$ has a **co-efficient of $0$,** which means it CANNOT be represented as a linear combination of every other vectors in the set, though the set is a LD set.

-- If a subset of vectors is LD, then the superset is definitely LD, whereas the converse of the statement is not necessarily true.
+- If a set of vectors is LD, then its superset is definitely LD, whereas the converse of the statement is not necessarily true.

 ![[Linearly Dependent and Independent Vectors-20240318222140993.webp]]

-- If the set $R$ is a LD set, then the superset of $R$ is also a LD set i.e. $\exists$ a vector $v_1$ which can be represented as a linear combination of every other vector in the set $R$ as well as its superset $S$.
+If the set $R$ is a LD set, then the superset of $R$ is also a LD set i.e. $\exists$ a vector $v_1$ which can be represented as a linear combination of every other vector in the set $R$ as well as its superset $S$.

-- In the $R$,
+In the set $R$,
 $$
 v_1 = c_2 v_2 + c_7 v_7 + c_9 v_9
 $$
-- In the $S$,
+In the set $S$,
 $$
 v_1 = c_2 v_2 + c_7 v_7 + c_9 v_9 + c_3 v_3 + c_4 v_4 + c_5 v_5 + c_6 v_6 + c_8 v_8
 $$

-- If the superset $S$ is a LD set, then it is not necessary that the subset $R$ is a LD set, because only the superset can contain the only vector that can be formed as a linear combination of every other vectors, and the subset may not have that vector.
+If the superset $S$ is a LD set, then it is not necessary that the subset $R$ is a LD set, because only the superset may contain the only vector that can be formed as a linear combination of every other vectors, and the subset may not have that vector.

 > [!tip]
 > To find the linear dependency in a set of vectors, check the corresponding elements of zero entries.
 > ![[Linearly Dependent and Independent Vectors-20240319232307368.webp]]

-- Consider the homogenous system $Ax = 0$,
+- Consider the homogenous system $Ax = 0$ of all the vectors in a set,
 $$
 c_1 v_1 + c_2 v_2 + c_3 v_3 + \cdots + c_n v_n = 0
 $$